GeoscienceAustralia/sira/_sources/index.rst.txt

 SIRA stands for **Systemic Infrastructure Resilience Analysis**.
-It represents a methodology and supporting code for systematising :term:`vulnerability` analysis of lifeline infrastructure to natural hazards (i.e. response of infrastructure assets to environmental excitation).
+It represents a methodology and supporting code for systematising :term:`vulnerability` analysis of lifeline infrastructure assets to natural hazards (i.e. infrastructure system response to environmental excitation).

-The impact assessment is based on the :term:`fragilities <fragility>` and configuration of components that comprise the infrastructure system under study.
-The analytical process is supplemented by an assessment of the system functionality through the post-damage network flow analysis, and approximations for recovery timeframes.
+The impact assessment is incorporates the :term:`fragilities <fragility>` of individual system components and their topological configuration within the infrastructure system under study.
+This analysis is supplemented by an assessment of the post-hazard system functionality through network flow analysis, and consequent restoration times and costs.

-The current focus has been on studying responses of infrastructure facilities (e.g. power generation plants, high voltage substations).
-Considerable work has been done in the code backend to extend the same methodology to modelling network vulnerability as well
-(e.g. electricity transmission networks).
+The primary focus has been on studying responses of infrastructure facilities (e.g. power generation plants, high voltage substations).
+The data models, scenario specification options, and the codebase have been extended to allow the same methodology to be applied to modelling geospatially dispersed networks along with facilities (e.g. electricity transmission networks and substations).

-Currently the software has been tested to work with earthquake hazards only.
-However, the methodology and class structure have been developed such that the platform is effectively hazard agnostic.
-The hazard attribution process and infrastructure models are flexible to allow for expansion to other hazards and new infrastructure sectors.
+Limitations: At the time of writing this documentation, the software has been tested to work with earthquake hazards only.
+However, the methodology and class structure have been developed to make the modelling process hazard agnostic.
+The hazard specification process and infrastructure models are designed to allow for expansion to different hazards and arbitrary infrastructure sectors/assets.

-SIRA was developed in `Geoscience Australia (GA) <http://www.ga.gov.au/>`_ in support of the agency's vision to contribute to enhancing the resilience of communities in Australia and its region.
+SIRA is being developed in |GA_NAME_LINK| in support of the agency's strategic priority to contribute to enhancing the hazard resilience of communities in Australia and its region.

 Features
 ========

-**Open Source:** Written in Python, and there is no dependency on proprietary tools.
-It should run on OS X, Windows, and Linux platforms.
+**Open Source:** Written in Python, avoids dependency on proprietary tools, platform agnostic.

 **Flexible Infrastructure Model:** The data model is based on graph theory.
 All infrastructure systems are represented as networks.
-This allows an user to develop arbitrarily complex custom facility models -- for a :term:`Facility` or a network -- for impact simulation.
+This allows an user to develop arbitrarily complex custom facility models -- for a :term:`facility` or a network -- for impact simulation.

 **Extensible Component Library:** User can define new instances of